christiangella/text-editor/README.md

 # **text-editor**

 > This repository utilizes Progressive Web Applications and WebPacks to create a text-editor that functions both on the browser as well as asynchronously offline.
 It does so through service workers, localStore, and IndexDB.
+The deployed application can be found by [clicking here](https://tranquil-tor-95838.herokuapp.com/).

 ![A preview of the deployed application.](./client/dist/assets/../../src/images/te_001.png)